Unboxed-Software/solana-course/content/non-transferable-token.md

 }
 ```

 Now run `npm start`.
-Our source account has been created with 1 non transferable token.
+Our source account has been created with 1 non-transferable token.

 ### 4. Create a destination account
-In `src/index.ts`, we will create a destination account and try to transfer the non transferable token to this account.
+In `src/index.ts`, we will create a destination account and try to transfer the non-transferable token to this account.

 ```ts
 async function main(){